saturncloud/examples/examples/data-scientist/README.md

 # Data Science Resouce

-This resource gives you an environment ready for conducting data scienct in Python.
+This resource gives you an environment ready for conducting data science in Python.
 Open a new Jupyter Lab notebook to begin.

 The resource is set up to have a single workspace instance and three additional Dask workers for doing distributed computing.
 The resouce is currently set up to train PyTorch models, but you can install additional packages by following [these instructions]().